rustomax/rust-iterators/README.md

 If the basic incremental sequential range does not satisfy your needs, there are plenty of ways in Rust to customize the range iterators.
 Let's look at a few common ones.

-Often, a range needs to be incremented not by one (1), but by a different number.
+Often, a range needs to be incremented not by `1`, but by a different number.
 To achieve this, you can modify your range with `step_by()` method, which requires the use of `feature` available in `nightly` compiler only:

 ```rust
 #![feature(step_by)]